hajrasajid/Boston-House-Prediction/README.md

 **Residual Analysis**

-✔ Residuals are normally distributed
+Residuals are normally distributed.
-✔ Indicates assumptions of Linear Regression are satisfied ✔ No major bias in predictions
+Indicates assumptions of Linear Regression are satisfied.
+No major bias in predictions.

 **Feature Importance (Coefficients)**